bartongroup/RATS/README.md

 Next we will need a data frame that maps the transcript IDs to their parent gene IDs.
 This needs to have at least two variables - `target_id` and `parent_id` - but can also contain other annotation variable as well.

-With out annotation data and out sleuth object defined, calling DTU on this data is then as easy as:
+With our annotation data and out sleuth object defined, calling DTU on this data is then as easy as:

 ```r
 DTU = calculate_DTU(so, t2g, "x", "y")